Chitral Scouts: Indo-Pakistani War of 1947

 At the time of the Indo-Pakistani War of 1947, the Chitral Scouts were still a force under the control of the ruler of Chitral.
 With the Gilgit Scouts, the Chitral Scouts played a leading role in the conflict and secured the Baltistan territory for Pakistan.

 The 3 June 1947 plan had left no option to the Princely States but to choose either between India or Pakistan.
 Mehtar Muzaffar ul-Mulk had good relations with Quaid-e-Azam and thus Chitral acceded to Pakistan in August 1947.

 Tension over Kashmir had already escalated and Muzaffar-ul-Mulk declared jihad for the liberation of Kashmir and sent his Bodyguards to fight alongside the Chitral Scouts, under the command of Mata ul-Mulk.
 Colonel Mata reached Skardu via the Deosai plains, adopting and circumnavigating the Indian held Tsari Pass and thus descending upon the Skardu city and laying siege.
 On 19 June the besieged commander Lieutenant Colonel Sher Jung Thapa sent his emissary with a white flag to Colonel Mata, accepting surrender terms under Geneva Convention.

 Chitral Scouts 1956

 In 1956 the Chitral State Scouts were reverted to the identity of Chitral Scouts, for the reason that Pakistan became a republic and from dominion status and all the Princely States were amalgamated into the One Unit.

 Kargil War

 The Chitral Scouts also saw service in the Kargil War of May–July 1999.
 For the Kargil operation, Pakistan army launched forces exclusively from the Northern Light Infantry.
 These included 5, 6, 8 and 12 NLI battalions in full strength and elements of 3, 4, 7 and 11 NLI with the Chitral and Bajaur Scouts employed for logistic support.

+Role

+The Chitral Scouts serve as the first line of defence as force is responsible for the patrolling of Chitral portion of Afghanistan-Pakistan border that cuts through Lower Chitral and Upper Chitral districts on Pakistani side whereas Nuristan province and Badakshan province on Afghanistan side.
+The Scouts also patrols strategic Wakhan Corridor, which is a tri-junction between Afghanistan, Pakistan and Tajikistan.
+Additionally, the Chitral Scouts provides security to the key installations located across the Chitral region such as Golen Gol Dam, Shandur Pass and Loweri Tunnel.
+The force plays a pivotal role in the defence of various projects of CPEC.
+Since the US invasion of Afghanistan in 2001, the Chitral Scouts has played a frontline role against terrorism.The force also assists local Law Enforcement Agencies in the maintenance of law and order across the region.